 Bonus; List of 30 Top Robo-Advisors

 Robo-advisors make money through various methods, and clients would be smart to search for an earnings disclosure for any robo-advisor they decide to use.
-Not all robo-advisors are completely transparent with such statements, but robo-advisors like WiseBanyan and Schwab Intelligent Portfolios are very clear on their websites about how they earn enough money to stay in business.
+Not all robo-advisors are completely transparent with such statements, but robo-advisors like Schwab Intelligent Portfolios are very clear on their websites about how they earn enough money to stay in business.

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable.